IcySunStudio/sleek_storage/sleek_storage/README.md

   Loads all data in memory at startup for blazing-fast access.
 Great for small to medium datasets (see benchmarks).

 - **Atomic, Batched Writes:**
-  Writes are grouped and performed atomically to avoid corruption, ensuring safety even where other systems aren’t.
+  Writes are grouped and performed atomically to avoid file corruption.

-- **Lightweight & Dependency-free:**
+- **Lightweight:**
   Pure Dart, minimal dependencies, and simple, auditable code.
 Works on all Flutter platforms (except Web, available soon).

 - **Safe Initialization Options:**